AustinDixon/radsim/README.md

 To run this code as is, you will need to save the following variables from your simulation:

+time;
-time; U, V, and W; Cartesian x, y, and z; x, y, and z vorticity; Streamwise Vorticity; Reflectivity; Potential Temperature Perturbation; Pressure Perturbation
+U, V, and W;
+Cartesian x, y, and z;
+x, y, and z vorticity;
+Streamwise Vorticity;
+Reflectivity;
+Potential Temperature Perturbation;
+Pressure Perturbation;

 Other necessary variables will be derived within the script.